Arthington

-Arthington is a small village in Wharfedale, in the City of Leeds metropolitan borough in West Yorkshire, England.
-It is a civil parish which, according to the 2011 census, had a population of 532 and is in the LS21 postcode district with Otley as its post town.
-It is in the Otley ward of the City of Leeds, and the Leeds North West parliamentary constituency.
+Arthington is a linear village in Wharfedale, in the City of Leeds metropolitan borough in West Yorkshire, England.
+It is a civil parish which, according to the 2011 census, had a population of 532.
+It is in the Adel and Wharfedale ward of the City of Leeds, and the Leeds North West parliamentary constituency.

 Geography

 The village is a small collection of dwellings and farms along the A659 road (Arthington Lane) running from Pool-in-Wharfedale in the West to Harewood in the East, and south of a section of the River Wharfe.
 Up Black Hill Road to the south is a working stone quarry.

 Etymology

 The name Arthington is first attested in the Domesday Book as Hardinctone, Ardintona and Ardinton.
 The first element of the name comes from the Old English personal name Eard, a nickname form of longer names like Eardwulf; the connecting element -ing-, used to indicate Eard's association with the place; and the word tūn ('farmstead, estate').
 Thus the name meant 'Eard's estate'.
 Spellings with th for d appear from the twelfth century onwards and are thought to show the influence of Old Norse pronunciation on the name.